 14. Layer up the grey tones

 For a timeless look that always going to be in style, choose a monochrome grey scheme for a living room.
 Layer up a few different grey shades to create a soft and inviting neutral living room.
-Be sure to bring in plenty of different textures too to add some interest to the minimal color palette – cushions and throws in grey shades, natural materials like wood and rattan, and prints and artwork with a grey color palette too.
+A grey sofa is always a good base - you'll find some great options in our shopping guide to the best sofas - then add in plenty of different textures to bring interest to the minimal color palette – cushions and throws in grey shades, natural materials like wood and rattan, and prints and artwork with a grey color palette too.
 Just be sure when layering shades to make sure they have similar undertones and won't clash when sat together.

 15. Paint the living room floors grey